GIScience/gis-training-resource-center/content/Wiki/en_qgis_basemaps_wiki.md

 ## Basemaps from [QuickMapServices](https://nextgis.com/blog/quickmapservices/) Plugin

-The QuickMapService Plugin allows to access a wide range of basemaps.
+The QuickMapServices Plugin allows to access a wide range of basemaps.

 ```{Note}
 There can be problems when printing some basemaps from the QuickMapServices!